From the premiums you pay to the checks you collect, it's important to understand the tax implications of disability

 However, there is good news.
 If you need to collect disability insurance benefits, you can expect to receive them tax-free in most scenarios.
 Still, be sure to consult a tax professional with any questions about the treatment of your policy's premiums and benefits.

 In this article, we will cover:

 - The tax treatment of disability insurance premiums

-- The tax treatment of government disability benefits
+- The tax treatment of disability insurance benefits

 Read on to learn more.